STEM-UP Leadership Experience

 Let's Get Ready (LGR) ACCESS Program

 The LGR program at Temple University is a 10-week SAT prep program for high school students.
-The program is a collaboration between the College of Science and Technology (CST) and Let's Get Ready and aims to build on the skills needed to do well on the SAT.
+The program is a collaboration between the College of Science and Technology (CST) and Let's Get Ready.
+It aims to build on the skills needed to do well on the SAT.
 CST offers 2 sections in the Spring, Fall, and Summer, all on Main Campus.
+An Open House is scheduled to take place during the first week of October.

 The Teen Research Initiative Program (TRIP)